 Mean score of companies in the Hydrocarbon Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Emotron reported total carbon emissions of approximately 250,000,000 kg CO2e across all scopes, with specific contributions of about 2,105,000 kg CO2e from Scope 1 and approximately 27,393,000 kg CO2e from Scope 2.
-The Scope 3 emissions were significantly higher, accounting for the majority of their carbon footprint.
-In 2023, the emissions were slightly lower, with total emissions of about 226,897,000 kg CO2e, comprising approximately 1,867,000 kg CO2e from Scope 1 and around 25,033,000 kg CO2e from Scope 2.
-The trend indicates a substantial reliance on Scope 3 emissions, which are often the most challenging to manage.
-For 2022, Emotron's emissions data showed approximately 2,166,090 kg CO2e from Scope 1 and about 22,193,770 kg CO2e from Scope 2, but did not disclose Scope 3 emissions for that year.
-Despite these figures, Emotron has not set specific reduction targets or climate pledges, and there are no documented initiatives aimed at reducing emissions.
-The emissions data is cascaded from their parent company, CG Power and Industrial Solutions Limited, indicating a corporate family relationship that influences their reporting and sustainability practices.
-Overall, while Emotron has made strides in transparency regarding their emissions, the absence of reduction targets highlights an area for potential improvement in their climate commitments.
+In 2024, Emotron reported total carbon emissions of approximately 250,000,000 kg CO2e across all scopes, with specific emissions of about 2,105,000 kg CO2e for Scope 1 and approximately 27,393,000 kg CO2e for Scope 2.
+The Scope 3 emissions, which encompass indirect emissions from the value chain, accounted for the majority of their carbon footprint.
+Comparatively, in 2023, the organisation's emissions were about 226,897,000 kg CO2e for Scope 3, with Scope 1 and Scope 2 emissions at approximately 1,867,000 kg CO2e and 25,033,000 kg CO2e, respectively.
+This indicates a significant reliance on Scope 3 emissions, which are often the most challenging to manage.
+Emotron's emissions data is cascaded from its parent company, CG Power and Industrial Solutions Limited, reflecting a corporate family relationship.
+However, there are currently no specific reduction targets or climate pledges disclosed, indicating a potential area for future commitment and improvement in their sustainability strategy.
+Overall, while Emotron has made strides in reporting its emissions, the absence of defined reduction initiatives suggests an opportunity to enhance its climate commitments and align with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents